Guelph Biltmores: 1952 Memorial Cup

-Guelph that year broke the OHA record for single season scoring with 341 goals in a 54-game schedule, which was 34 goals more than the previous mark.
+The Biltmores placed second overall in the 1951–52 OHA season.
+Guelph the OHA record for single season scoring with 341 goals in a 54-game schedule, which was 34 goals more than the previous mark.
 Ken Laufman set on OHA record at the time with 139 points.
-Guelph defeated the Montreal Junior Canadiens in a six-game series for the Eastern Canadian final.
+Guelph won the OHA playoffs semifinal 4-games-to-2 versus the Toronto Marlboros, then won its second J. Ross Robertson Cup as OHA junior playoffs champions by defeating the St. Catharines Teepees in five games.